javiergarciasantana/labyrinth_madness/README.md

-# HOW TO USE THE DFS CLASS
+# HOW TO USE THE DFS & BFS CLASS

 ## Precautions:
 - **File Reading Issue:** There's a known problem with the text file reader that prevents it from reading the last line.
 As a workaround, add a line with all ones at the end of the file.